Postdoctoral Fellow (Turku Institute for Advanced Studies)

 Some recent and forthcoming publications

-- Spinoza on Virtue and Eternity. – M. Kisner & A. Youpa (eds.), Spinoza’s Moral Philosophy.
+- Spinoza on Virtue and Eternity. – M. Kisner & A. Youpa (eds.), Essays on Spinoza’s Ethical Theory.
 Oxford: Oxford University Press, forthcoming.

 - Spinoza’s Essentialism in the Short Treatise. – Y. Melamed (ed.), The Young Spinoza.
 Oxford: Oxford University Press, forthcoming.